tacf/tacf.github.io/content/posts/package-management-with-oci/index.md

 ## Conclusion

-We have seen a bit of the backstory of *OCI*.
-We have scratched the surface on how to work with *OCI Spec* compliant registries, mainly through the use of it's APIs.
-And finally we have touched briefly on examples of existing tools that allows us to work with these registries and perharps even integrate them with other existing tools.
-In summary we have seen the capabilities/features that containers images distribution provides and how we can transport them into other
+We have explored the backstory of the OCI and delved into how to work with OCI Spec compliant registries, mainly through the use of their APIs.
+Additionally, we have touched briefly on existing tools that facilitate interaction with these registries and even enable integration with other tools.
+In summary, we have seen the capabilities that container image distribution (and its more general specification) provides and how we can apply these capabilities and concepts to other types of artifacts and workflows.
+The OCI Spec is flexible enough for a wide range of projects to leverage, and since it is the core of packaging and distribution for a significant part of our industry, we will undoubtedly see its growth and adoption spread to even more tools and projects.

 ## References
 - https://www.pluralsight.com/resources/blog/cloud/history-of-container-technology